niwinz/niwibe-site/content/blog/2016-03-26-best-practices-storing-time-data-on-the-database.md

 Title: Best practices storing time data on the database
 Tags: postgresql, time
 Author: Andrey Antukh
-Status: draft

 There is my personal list of best practices handling with time related data and its persistence.
 I assume they are for PostgreSQL in first time but that recommendations are almost the same for other databases:

 - Set your database timezone to `UTC` or at least set the connection timezone to `UTC` and persists datetimes always in `UTC`.